Take Charge of Your Heart Health in February

 *Heart disease is for old people.
 FALSE - Heart disease affects women of all ages.
 For younger women, the combination of birth control pills and smoking boosts heart disease risks by 20 percent.
 While the risks do increase with age, things like overeating and a sedentary lifestyle can cause plaque to accumulate and lead to clogged arteries later in life.
 Even if someone leads a completely healthy lifestyle, being born with an underlying heart condition can be a risk factor.

 *Heart disease does not affect women who are fit.
-FALSE - Even a yoga-loving, marathon-running workout fiend cannot completely eliminate a risk for heart disease.
+FALSE - Even a exercise-loving, marathon-running workout fiend cannot completely eliminate a risk for heart disease.
 Factors like cholesterol, eating habits, and smoking can counterbalance other healthy habits.
 Someone can be thin and have high cholesterol.
 The American Heart Association recommends getting cholesterol checked at age 20, or earlier, if there is family history of heart disease.
 Every woman should keep an eye on her blood pressure — even if it is only during a routine check-up.